cultuurnet/udb3-search-docs/introduction.md

 GET https://search.uitdatabank.be/offers/
 ```

-The response body from this endpoint looks like this:
+A typical response from this endpoint looks like this:

 ```js
 {